Nature’s Choir – A Course in Insect Music

-& Wil Hershberger, Author of Book, CD & Blog: Songs of Insects
+Wil Hershberger, Author of Book, CD & Website: Songs of Insects

 A world of sound!
 Each year trees awaken from their dormancy in the spring, unfurl their leaves, and spend the rest of the summer nourishing a bounty of tree crickets and katydids chomping hungrily on their leaves.
 In essence, it takes trees just one summer season to transform their green biomass into song, turning their essence into insects that in turn, transform their bodies into sophisticated living instruments.
-By late summer in southern Ohio it is not unusual to hear a dozen and a half species singing all at once in the day or night in what appears to otherwise be a perfectly ordinary habitat.
+By late summer in southern Ohio it is not unusual to hear a dozen and a half species singing all at once in the day or the night in what appears to otherwise be a perfectly ordinary habitat.
+During our last course offering we counted 41 species, and did so without ever leaving the Sanctuary!

 Fiddlers of the Fields and Forests.
 When first learning insect songs, it will likely appear that you are surrounded by an impenetrable wall of sound.
 However, with instruction and practice, your ears will begin to detect individual species making up the orchestra.
 Each species has its own song, with it’s own distinct pitch, quality, and rhythm.
 Once you learn these musical beings as individual species, the days and nights of late summer will never be the same for you.
 You will be forever enriched by your singing friends, you will feel a regret when the deep frost extinguishes their last song for the season, and you will feel grateful to have witnessed another year of the earth’s most magnificent and ancient chorus.